jbelyeu/SV-plaudit/README.md

    ]
 }
 ```
+Click 'Review Policy', add a name (i.e. 'PlotCritic__Policy'), optionally a description, then click 'Create policy'.

+Select 'Users' from the left navigation bar, then 'Add user'.
+Add a name for the user (i.e. 'PlotCritic_User'), click the radiobutton for 'Programmatic access', then 'Next: Permissions'.

+Choose 'Attach existing policies directly' and select the following policies:
+   * AmazonS3FullAccess
+   * AmazonDynamoDBFullAccess
+   * AmazonCognitoPowerUser
+   * PlotCritic__Policy (or the name you selected)

 Take note of the Access Key ID and Secret Access Key created for your IAM User.

 Run the following command (substituting your own fields):